cainrademan/Unity-Grass/README.md

 #### Blending normals to surface normal at distance

 Even with temporal anti-aliasing the grass can be very grainy and aliased at distance, due to the constant movement of the blades, and the glossy specular highlights.
-The normals of the blades can be lerped towards the normal of the underlying terrain at distance.
+To alleviate this, the normals of the blades can be lerped towards the normal of the underlying terrain at distance.
+This results in less noisiness and graininess because the normals vary less in screen space.

+Some other tricks that I used for distant grass:
+- Blending the color of distant terrain to match the top color of the grass.
+This creates the illusion of the grass density at distance being the same, even though it is heavily culled.
+- Fading out the ambient occlusion at the base of the blade at distance.
+Seeing spots of darkness/shadow in distant regions looked unnatural.

 #### Realigning blades verts when viewed side-on